watrall/crossref-predynastic/README.md

 ## Features

-- Search publications about Predynastic Egypt using the Crossref API
+- Display publications about Predynastic Egypt using the Crossref API
+- Search through displayed items
 - Filter by authors, years, and publication types
 - Pagination with configurable page sizes
 - Group results by year, type, or author